dclabs-sandy/TC-DATA-CICD-pipeline/README.md

 The first time the pipeline stage runs, it will create the environment from scratch.
 On future runs of the pipeline, it will apply any updates via a [CloudFormation stack update](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks.html).

-## Want to contribute?

-You can [create a GitHub issue](https://github.com/awslabs/golang-deployment-pipeline/issues/new) for any feature requests, bugs, or documentation improvements.

-Where possible, please [submit a pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/) for the change.